 - Shoo Out the Clowns: He's stays around for a while, but after Crona killed Medusa he basically didn't say a word.
 After Crona is absorbed by Asura he disappears completely for the entire rest of the manga.

 - Talking Weapon: With giant, fleshy lips, no less.

 - Token Evil Teammate: After Crona's Heel–Face Turn.

 - Absurdly Sharp Blade: Can cut through Dimensions; just one reason why he's called THE most powerful weapon in the setting

-- Awesome But Intolerable: He is the most powerful weapon in the setting and he can synchronize his soul wavelength with anyone but he's so immensely annoying that no one can stand being near him.
+- Awesome, but Impractical: He is the most powerful weapon in the setting.
+He can synchronize his soul wavelength with anyone, but he's so immensely annoying that no one can stand being near him.

 - Badass: As annoying as he is, he more than proves true his status as the universe's Infinity+1 Sword.

 - Brick Joke: In one of the tales about his past, he managed to get Watson arrested.
 Later, when watching a Sherlock Holmes movie, he again accuses Watson of being guilty.
 Watson, on screen, panics after being accused.

 - Captain Ersatz: Excalibur's character design comes straight out of The Moomins.